supposedly/booksy/README.md

 functionality they get out of the webapp.
 I encourage you to play around by logging into the admin account and seeing what permissions and roles you can assign.

 Hope that covers everything you need to know.
-Again, read the HELP articles or even shoot an email to booksy.db@gmail.com (as mentioned on the ABOUT page) to ask me about anything more and I will do my best to respond accurately (if I'm not too busy finishing my presentation for competition, that is!).
+Again, read the HELP articles for more.

 ## Annoyances